Articles & Alerts

 - The impact on your financial statements and related covenants

 - How banks and sureties will evaluate the impact on the financial statements

 The transition to ASC 842 will be a major change for most architecture, engineering and construction companies, involves a number of considerations and will require effort and resources to implement.

 For more information regarding ASC 842 and if you have questions on implementation and the effects on your financial statements, please contact Steven Linden, Joseph Zeller, Phillip Ross or your Anchin Relationship Partner.
-In addition, be on the lookout for Part II to this alert which will be distributed later this month.
+In addition, be on the lookout for Part II to this alert.